Delay creams and sprays are a temporary solution for premature ejaculation that appeal to many guys.

-So in this article you’ll find out more about the pros and cons of using a delay cream, hopefully helping you work out if it’s the right option for you or not.
+So in this article you’ll find out more about the pros and cons of using a delay cream or spray, hopefully helping you work out if it’s the right option for you or not.

 If you’ve already got your heart set on trying one, you may find it useful to check out my list of the best delay creams.

 1. An easy option which requires minimal effort